BorisNaydenov/BorisNaydenov/README.md

 👋 Hi, I’m @BorisNaydenov and  I’m looking to collaborate on projects that bring value.

-🌱 I like connecting the dots, solving problems and developing business relationships. :arrow_heading_down:
+🌱 I like connecting the dots, solving problems and developing business relationships.